Oxy graduates are making a difference, in Los Angeles and the greater food community. Check out what our alumni have been up to.

 Sustainable Harvest, a coffee importer that pursues sustainable practices from farmer to consumer, was established by David Grinswold.
 He also started the Specialty Coffee Association and has served on the International Coffee Organization's Sustainability Task Force.

-Molly Burke '09 majored in Sociology and minored in Education, and earned a Master of Arts in Teaching from Occidental in 2010.
-She is the Nutrition Education Program Manager at the SF-Marin Food Bank in San Francisco, CA. She teaches youth, adults, and seniors about healthy eating, covering topics such as food groups, healthy portion sizes, decreasing salt/sugar consumption, increasing fruit and vegetable consumption, and making the most of food bank products.
+Molly Burke '09 majored in Sociology and minored in Education.
+She also earned a Master of Arts in Teaching from Occidental in 2010.
+Molly is the Nutrition Education Program Manager at the SF-Marin Food Bank in San Francisco, CA. She teaches youth, adults, and seniors about healthy eating, covering topics such as food groups, healthy portion sizes, decreasing salt/sugar consumption, increasing fruit and vegetable consumption, and making the most of food bank products.
 She is also responsible for taking care of program management, which involves community outreach, class planning, curriculum development, staffing, budgeting and program strategy.